Topics: Artificial Intelligence, Computer Science, Ontology, Knowledge Graph

 Course Manager: Ms. Rebecca Cowan - cowanr at rpi dot edu

-Description: This course provides an introduction to ontologies, their uses, and an overview of their application in semantically enabled systems.
+This course provides an introduction to ontologies, their uses, and an overview of their application in knowledge graphs and semantically enabled systems.
 Ontologies encode term meanings.
-Ontologies with their declarative encodings of meaning can be used to improve communications between people and can enable computer programs to function more effectively.
+Ontologies, with their declarative encodings of meaning, can be used to improve communications between people and enable computer programs to function more effectively.
 They provide the foundation for clear and unambiguous interaction.
-Ontologies have become increasingly common on the web, and class participants will not only learn about the use of ontologies in web-based applications but how to evaluate ontologies for reuse in such applications.
-Participants will read relevant papers, learn how to critically review ontology papers as well as ontologies themselves, and will participate in at least one group project designing, using, and evaluating ontologies.
+Ontologies have become increasingly common on the web, and class participants will not only learn about the use of ontologies in web-based applications, but how to evaluate ontologies for reuse in such applications.
+Participants will read relevant papers, learn how to critically review ontology papers, as well as ontologies themselves, and will participate in at least one group project, designing, using, and evaluating ontologies.

 - Learn what ontologies are, how to build them, and how to use them

 - Learn what use cases are, how to construct them, and how to use them to capture requirements for ontology and applications development

 - Learn about terminology work, including definition development, and how to use terminologies as the starting point for ontology development

 - Learn about ontology languages and some existing ontology resources

 - Learn how to design, implement, and evaluate an ontology project

 - Basic knowledge of Artificial Intelligence and the Web is expected